ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. tabbed:: Split All

     This example shows overriding the split config for the "valid" and "test" datasets.
+This means that both the valid and test datasets here will be ``.split()`` across the training workers.

     .. code:: python